-If you're ever on QI and Sandi Toksvig asks you what Germany was called in 1930 (she hasn't done it yet, but it's bound to come up at some point), don't say "The Weimar Republic".
+If you're ever on QI and Sandi Toksvig asks you what Germany was called in 1930, don't say "The Weimar Republic".
 That name is an invention of historians and was not used at the time (like 'The Byzantine Empire' or 'The Bonn Republic').
 The correct term is "Deutsches Reich" (German Empire).note

 Ironically Friedrich Ebert, the chief founder and first president of the Weimar Republic, had not wanted to establish a republic at all.
-Though a social democrat, he was also a monarchist and wanted to keep the Hohenzollerns (albeit reduced to figurehead status as in Britain); the declaration of the republic was only a desperate move by a member of his cabinet to stop the communists declaring one instead.
+Though a social democrat, he was also a monarchist and wanted to keep the Hohenzollerns (albeit reduced to figurehead status as with the House of Windsor in Britain) in place; the declaration of the republic was only a desperate move by a member of his cabinet to stop the communists declaring one instead.
 Technically, it failed in that - the communists declared a Soviet Republic a few hours later.
-Very few people cared about the second declaration.
-After that there was no going back, even if the monarchists wished to.
+Very few people cared about the second declaration, however (the man who made the proclamation would later be killed when leading an communist attempted coup against the Weimar democracy in 1919).
+After that, there was no going back, even if the monarchists wished to.

 Culturally, the Weimar Republic was very productive.
-Most notably, it contained the Cabaret culture (which produced Marlene Dietrich), Dadaism, Bauhaus architecture, German Expressionism and director Fritz Lang, who probably created the Robot Girl trope (and others) in Metropolis.
+Most notably, it contained the Cabaret culture (which produced Marlene Dietrich), Dadaism, Bauhaus architecture, German Expressionism and directors such as Fritz Lang, who probably created the Robot Girl trope (and others) in Metropolis.
 Even Alfred Hitchcock made some British-German coproductions during this time.
-Then there were lots and lots of famous writers and intellectuals: Bertolt Brecht, Kurt Tucholsky, Erich Maria Remarque, Erich Kästner, brothers Thomas and Heinrich Mann, Elias Canetti, Lion Feuchtwanger, Ödön von Horváth, Robert Musil, and so on.
+Then there were lots and lots of famous writers, musicians, actors and intellectuals: Bertolt Brecht, Kurt Weill, Lotte Lenya, Kurt Tucholsky, Erich Maria Remarque, Erich Kästner, brothers Thomas and Heinrich Mann, Elias Canetti, Lion Feuchtwanger, Ödön von Horváth, Robert Musil, and so on.
 Berlin grew to a size it still hasn't reached again and some of the social housing from that era is now protected as UNESCO world heritage sites - Not exactly what you'd expect of "the Projects".

 In fact, in Language of the Third Reich one of the characters, an old Jewish doctor, mentions that it was possible to see who won the last street brawl just by the injuries alone: if there were mostly crushed skulls and blunt trauma from beer bottles, chair legs or just plain old clubs, that was the Communists beating Nazis, and if the wounds were mostly by the knife then vice versa, such was the political climate of the time.